zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    Creates a counting Bloom filter.

-   :k: The number of hash functions to use.
+   :param k: The number of hash functions to use.

-   :cells: The number of cells of the underlying counter vector.
+   :param cells: The number of cells of the underlying counter vector.
 As there's
           no single answer to what's the best parameterization for a counting Bloom filter, we refer to the Bloom filter literature here for choosing an appropriate value.

-   :max: The maximum counter value associated with each element
+   :param max: The maximum counter value associated with each element
         described by *w = ceil(log_2(max))* bits.
 Each bit in the underlying counter vector becomes a cell of size *w* bits.

-   :name: A name that uniquely identifies and seeds the Bloom filter.
+   :param name: A name that uniquely identifies and seeds the Bloom filter.
 If empty,
          the filter will use :zeek:id:`global_hash_seed` if that's set, and otherwise use a local seed tied to the current Zeek process.
 Only filters with the same seed can be merged with